 Shara Maxwell – Chicago’s Premier Vocal Vixen

-Shara was mesmerized by jazz and in adulthood, jazz would be the passion that would turn into her career.
+At an early age Shara become mesmerized by jazz on the radio and in adulthood, this would be the inspiration that would turn passion into pursuit.

 In fact it was popular saxophone player, Von Freeman, who bestowed Shara with the nickname ‘Long, Tall and Mellow” not due to her model looks, but as a result of his admiration of her vocal dexterity and style.

-Billie Holiday, Dinah Washington, Sam Cooke, Sarah Vaughn, Nina Simone and Minnie Riperton are amongst her influences.
+Billie Holiday, Dinah Washington, Sam Cooke, Sarah Vaughan, Nina Simone, Ruth Brown, Carmen McRae, Minnie Riperton, Dee Dee Bridgewater and Dianne Reeves are amongst her influences.
 Pulling from these ageless masters and merging her mystical, hot sultry sound is what makes Shara Maxwell so unforgettable.
 Connecting listeners to songs of the past in a way that makes the music instantly fresh and inviting, Shara is exhilarating.
 Everything old is new again.

 Pure charisma demands the audience to fall in love with the sounds and presence of this lovely vixen.